 Gearing up for our lesson the name H-Baum was dropped quite a few times, from the looks of it we were taking a clinic from THE Crested Butte guy.
 And in he walked, the same man who had given us directions.
-Already we could tell that this man was the man about town who put out the fires and kept all mountain employees working at a professional level.
+We had unearthed Crested Butte gold.

 BIKING CRESTED BUTTE:

-After a preliminary lesson in a dirt parking lot, we rode the Red Lady Express chairlift up the mountain and sped down the burms and whoop-de-doos of the green trails: Primer, Awakening and Warming House.
+After a preliminary lesson in a dirt parking lot, we rode the Red Lady Express chairlift up the mountain and the boys sped down the well-maintained trails with fun wide burms and whoop-de-doos; Primer, Awakening and Warming House.
 That is, some of us sped.
-Tucker, our seven-year-old, who looked like a little turtle in his gear, was traumatized, hopefully not for life.
+Tucker, our seven-year-old, who looked like a little turtle in his gear with a chest protector, was traumatized, hopefully not for life.
 Ready to have some fun together as a family unit, we tend to push our little guy before he is ready.
 Being that it was his first mountain bike ride I think his temper tantrums on the trail were quite justified.
-It took blood, sweat and tears to get down but once safe in the confines of our hotel room he wanted to do it all over again.
+It took blood, sweat, and tears to get down but once safe in the confines of our hotel room he wanted to do it all over again.

 The living room had a kitchenette, a sleeper couch and space enough to fit in a cot.
 It also had its own bathroom so that my husband and I could enjoy our separate large bedroom without having to worry about being invaded upon by our three rug-rats.